-Pupils subject to a strip search will be provided with appropriate support, regardless of whether a prohibited item is found.
-Safeguarding processes will be followed where necessary, giving attention to the pupil's wellbeing.
+Students subject to a strip search will be provided with appropriate support, regardless of whether a prohibited item is found.
+Safeguarding processes will be followed where necessary, giving attention to the student's wellbeing.
 The DSL will be involved in any safeguarding processes.

-Pupils subject to a strip search will always be given the opportunity to ask questions about the search and express their views following it.
+Students subject to a strip search will always be given the opportunity to ask questions about the search and express their views following it.

-Staff will give particular consideration to the wellbeing and safeguarding of any pupils and/or groups of pupils who have been subject to a strip search with unusual frequency.
-Where required, preventative approaches will be put in place in order to avoid harm to the identified pupil, or group of pupils', wellbeing.
+Staff will give particular consideration to the wellbeing and safeguarding of any students and/or groups of students who have been subject to a strip search with unusual frequency.
+Where required, preventative approaches will be put in place in order to avoid harm to the identified student, or group of students', wellbeing.